The-International-Screeps-Bot/The-International-Open-Source/README.md

-# The International - a fully automated Screeps bot
+# The International - A Fully Automated Screeps Bot

 ![The International](images/header.png)